Luisa Rollenhagen is a writer and editor who lives in Berlin.

 Charles Schwab is an online trading platform and brokerage that allows users to trade ETFs, mutual funds, bonds, and other investment assets.
 Users can open retirement accounts and traditional investment accounts, such as IRA and Roth IRAs.
 Charles Schwab currently hold $7.3 trillion in client assets.

 Charles Schwab offers a variety of different ways to invest, depending on how hands-on you want to be and how much you’re willing to pay in fees.
 If you’re the independent type, you can use its self-directed trading platform to trade stocks and ETFs.
 If you’d like more guidance then you can take advantage of its robo-advisor, which will build a portfolio of ETFs and manage it for you.
-If you’re really looking for some white-glove service, then you can go down the financial advisor route and get a bespoke, individually managed financial plan.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+If you’re really looking for some white-glove service, then you can go down the financial advisor route and get a bespoke, individually managed financial plan.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Is Charles Schwab available in Canada?